Alternative lifestyle

 An alternative lifestyle or unconventional lifestyle is a lifestyle perceived to be outside the norm for a given culture.
 The term alternative lifestyle is often used pejoratively.
 Description of a related set of activities as alternative is a defining aspect of certain subcultures.

 History

 Alternative lifestyles and subcultures were first highlighted in the U.S. in the 1920s with the "flapper" movement.
 Women cut their hair and skirts short (as a symbol of freedom from oppression and the old ways of living).
 These women were the first large group of females to practice pre-marital sex, dancing, cursing, and driving in modern America without the ostracism that had occurred in earlier instances.

 The American press in the 1970s frequently used the term alternative lifestyle as a euphemism for homosexuality out of fear of offending a mass audience.
 The term was also used to refer to hippies, who were seen as a threat to the social order.
+Behind the iron curtain, alternative lifestyles were officially considered to be social parasitism, which was a criminal offence in the Soviet Union.
+Charges were often laid against dissidents and members of the counterculture.